fabianschu/hello-docker/README.md

 For publishing the container (on docker hub):

 - tag the container: `docker tag hello-docker YOUR-USER-NAME/hello-docker`
-- push container to docker hub: `cker push YOUR-USER-NAME/hello-docker`
+- push container to docker hub: `docker push YOUR-USER-NAME/hello-docker`

 Running the published container: